The 7 Presentation Types Everyone With an Education Degree Should Know

 A number of accredited online colleges offer education degrees that help teachers learn to evaluate and develop the skills of young learners.
-Equipped with a Master of Arts in Teaching (MAT), today’s educators are able to gain a great deal of insight by watching students prepare and then present to a group.
+Whether they are equipped with a Master of Arts in Teaching (MAT) or BS in Elementary Education, today’s educators are able to gain a great deal of insight by watching students prepare and then present to a group.
 Two important initial skill sets include:*

 To help in the evaluation process, seven specific types of presentation methods have been identified and each serves its own purpose when it comes to developing a student’s valuable communication skills.
-Teachers preparing for licensure by earning a Master of Arts in Teaching are encouraged to use this chart to help with student evaluations.*
+Teachers preparing for licensure by earning a Master of Arts in Teaching or BS in Elementary Education are encouraged to use this chart to help with student evaluations.1

 |Presentation Type||Purpose||Assessment Criteria|

 |1: Recount||To tell what happened||Accurately describes the sequence of events|

 |2: Instruction||To present a lesson or demonstrate a skill||Clearly describes the content or how to perform or execute the skill|

 |3: Narrative||To entertain, inform, or share thoughts and reflections||Describes information in an entertaining way|

 |4: Information Report||To describe what is known about a certain topic||Presents information in a clear and organized way|